 Electric Motor Control Procedure, Methods, Devices, Circuits

-Hey, in this article we are going to discuss about the controlling of Electric Motor.
+Hey, in this article we are going to discuss the controlling of Electric Motor.
 Electrical Motor is a machine that converts electrical energy into mechanical energy.
-An electrical motor is a rotating machine used in various applications such as lifting, actuating, pumping, etc. Controlling an electric motor is a very important factor according to their application areas, power supplies, function.
-The controlling of an electric motor includes - speed controls, Start Stop operation, torque control, precision control, direction control, protection against fault, increase efficiency.
-Nowadays, the electric motor control system is used in everywhere from your home ceiling fan, mixer grinder to industrial applications.
+An electrical motor is a rotating machine used in various applications such as lifting, actuating, pumping, etc. Controlling an electric motor is a very important factor according to its application areas, power supplies, and function.
+The controlling of an electric motor includes - speed controls, start-stop operation, torque control, precision control, direction control, protection against fault, and increased efficiency.
+Nowadays, the electric motor control system is used everywhere from your home ceiling fan, and mixer grinder to industrial applications.

 Different types of Electric Motor Control

 There are various factors and aspects of controlling a motor.
-There are different types of electrical motors are available such as AC Motor, DC Motor, Universal Motor, Synchronous Motor, Induction Motor.
-Controlling of an electric motor is depends upon the requirements, applications.
+There are different types of electrical motors are available such as AC Motors, DC Motors, Universal Motors, Synchronous Motors, and Induction Motors.
+Controlling of an electric motor is depends upon the requirements and applications.
 Anyway, the common and possible types of controlling an electric motor are explained below.

 Motor On/Off or Start/Stop Control